What Does the Bible Teach About the Body, the Embodied-Soul, Traumatic Suffering, Common Grace, Science, Neuroscience, and Research?

 I get it.
 I understand the cautions.

-Because of that, I’ve crafted dozens of resources to help us to be “good Bereans” (see Acts 17)—thinking Christians who search the Scriptures and then use God’s Word to evaluate any extra-biblical teaching—using “the new eyes” of Scripture as our theological lens to assess all information.
+Because of that, I’ve crafted scores of resources to help us to be “good Bereans” (see Acts 17)—thinking Christians who search the Scriptures and then use God’s Word to evaluate any extra-biblical teaching—using “the new eyes” of Scripture as our theological lens to assess all information.

 All of the topics outlined in this post relate back to the sufficiency of the Bible for biblical counseling.
 What does that mean?
 What does it look like?
 What are the implications of scriptural sufficiency for how we engage with science and research?
 The following resources provide foundational teachings on the sufficiency of Scripture for biblical counseling.